Eyjafjallajökull Volcano and Þórsmörk in a Super Jeep - an Adventure in Iceland

 From Seljalandsfoss we drove up to Eyjafjallajökull glacier and volcano.

-Remember Eyjafjallajökull volcano which erupted in 2010 and spewed so much ash in the air that air traffic was affected, along with thousands of travellers being stranded at airports around the world?
+Remember the Eyjafjallajökull volcano which erupted in 2010 and spewed so much ash in the air that air traffic was affected, along with thousands of travellers being stranded at airports around the world?

 Eyjafjallajökull peaks at 1,651 metres above sea level, but we didn't drive all the way to the top.
 The name of the glacier, which foreigners found difficult to pronounce means Island Mountain Glacier.

-The driver deflated the tires so the super jeep could float on the snow
+The driver deflated the tires so the super-jeep could float on the snow

 That is a well-known method here in Iceland before driving on glaciers, it will make the tires float on the snow.

-It was so much fun being in such a big truck being able to drive in such rough terrain.
-The truck just plowed through it.
+It was so much fun driving in such a big truck, and plough through such rough terrain.
 I thought the trip was worth it if only to be able to drive through this terrain so smoothly.
-But there was so much more in store for us on this trip.

 Eyjafjallajökull glacier

-We were let out of the truck and hiked up on the glacier.
-What a fantastic view we had from there!
-We had encountered some fog on the way and were afraid that it would ruin the trip for us, but once up on the glacier, there was sunshine and warmth!
+We had encountered some fog on the way and were afraid that it would ruin the trip for us, but once up on the glacier, there was sunshine and it was warm!

 Well, at least we Icelanders in the group felt warm ;)

-We spent some time on the glacier enjoying the view and the fact that we were actually standing on the notorious Eyjafjallajökull volcano - and then returned back down to the truck.
-There is some hiking required, but it is an easy hike and so worth it.
+We spent some time on the glacier enjoying the view and the fact that we were actually standing on the notorious Eyjafjallajökull volcano - and then returned down to the truck.

 Þórsmörk valley